Yollandaa/SDDA-Python-Notes/Day4_Notes.md

 - Declaration/definition -> def sum(a,b)
 - Parameters/arguments -> (a,b)
 - Body -> return a+b
-- Abstration -> You don't need to know how something works (hiding the implementation)
+- Why we use functions: Abstration -> You don't need to know how something works (hiding the implementation)
 - Types of arguments:
     - Position arguments -> sum(1,3) -> providing it in the correct order.
     - Keyword arguments -> sum(b = 2, a = 1)